 How many DNA matches can you expect to have on Ancestry.com?

-I worked with over 40 testers to calculate the average number of DNA matches for Ancestry customers.
+I worked with over 40 DNA testers to calculate the average number of DNA matches for Ancestry customers.
 Ethnicity plays a big part in an individual’s numbers, which I explain in the linked article.

 The average number of matches was about 34 thousand.
 However, there were plenty of customers who hit a low ten thousand and others who had over 90 thousand.